Network Planning | Put yourself where the customers are. Even if they're virtual. Learn More.

 September 18th, 2024

-Emerging giants: the competitive rise of Chinese EV brands against established manufacturers in Europe
+European EV Market Share: forecasting the competitive rise of Chinese EV brands against established manufacturers

 As Europe’s electric vehicle (EV) adoption accelerates, the continent is poised for a transformative shift, with the market expected to grow from $119.44 billion in 2022 to a staggering $492.87 billion by 2030.1 Amid this burgeoning landscape, Chinese EV manufacturers are making significant inroads, driven by a robust battery market and surging consumer demand.
 These new entrants aren’t merely dipping their toes but are set to capture 11% of the battery electric vehicle (BEV) market this year, with projections reaching 20% by 2027.2